-Lawn edging can make or break the overall look of your outdoor space.
-Proper edging is essential, whether you’re a homeowner trying to enhance curb appeal or a gardening enthusiast striving for a pristine landscape.
+Landscape edging can make or break the overall look of your outdoor space.
+Proper edging is essential, whether you’re a homeowner trying to enhance curb appeal or a gardening enthusiast striving for a pristine lawn.

 But should you roll up your sleeves or hire a professional when it comes to lawn edging?
 This guide will walk you through everything you need to know to make an informed decision.